On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Examples

 and a special set of stopping times defined in \eqref{s_precautionary}.
 Egami and Yamazaki \cite{Egami-Yamazaki-2010-1} solved for double exponential jump diffusion \cite{Kou_Wang_2003} and for a general spectrally negative \lev process.

-We shall consider its extension for a more general $g$ (or more general $R_x^{(q)}(\tau) := -\E^x \left[ e^{-q \theta} g(X_\theta) 1_{\{ \tau \geq \theta\}}\right]$) by assuming the following. \begin{spec}\normalfont \begin{enumerate} \item $g$ is negative and increasing on $(-\infty,0]$ (and zero on $(0,\infty)$); \item $h$ is positive, continuous and increasing. \end{enumerate} \end{spec} The first assumption on $g$ means that the penalty $|g(X_\theta)|$ increases as the overshoot $|X_\theta|$ increases.
+We shall consider its extension for a more general $g$ (or more general $R_x^{(q)}(\tau) := -\E^x \left[ e^{-q \theta} g(X_\theta) 1_{\{ \tau \geq \theta, \theta < \infty \}}\right]$) by assuming the following. \begin{spec}\normalfont \begin{enumerate} \item $g$ is negative and increasing on $(-\infty,0]$ (and zero on $(0,\infty)$) and satisfies, for $A > 0$, the assumptions in Proposition \ref{integrability_sup}; \item $h$ is positive, continuous and increasing and satisfies Assumption \ref{assump_h}. \end{enumerate} \end{spec} The first assumption on $g$ means that the penalty $|g(X_\theta)|$ increases as the overshoot $|X_\theta|$ increases.
 The second assumption on $h$ is the same as in \cite{Egami-Yamazaki-2010-1}; if a bank has a higher capital value, then it naturally has better access to high quality assets.

 In this problem, it can be conjectured that there exists a threshold level $A^*$ such that $\tau_{A^*}$ is optimal.
 Here we can rewrite \eqref{def_rho} for all $A > 0$

 This avoids the integration of $\Pi$ in the neighborhood of zero and hence Lemma \ref{lemma_for_smooth_fit} also holds for the case of unbounded variation with $\sigma = 0$.
 Now, as a special case of Propositions \ref{lemma_continuous_fit}-\ref{lemma_smooth_fit2} (noticing $g(A) = g'(A) = 0$ for all $A > 0$), we obtain the following.